 The SIDECARTM, or System Image, Digitizing, Enhancing, Controlling and Retrieving ASIC performs high-fidelity A-to-D signal conversion at cryogenic temperatures.

-Such analog-to-digital or "A-to-D" conversion is nothing new, but the stressing technical challenge facing Webb is doing it at the observatory's super-cold cryogenic operating temperatures in an Application-Specific Integrated Circuit (ASIC).
+Such analog-to-digital or "A-to-D" conversion is nothing new, but the stressing technical challenge that Webb faced was doing it at the observatory's super-cold cryogenic operating temperatures in an Application-Specific Integrated Circuit (ASIC).
 The technology developed for Webb to do high-fidelity A-to-D signal conversion at cryogenic temperatures of faint signals from the detectors in its three near-infrared instruments is the SIDECARTM, or System Image, Digitizing, Enhancing, Controlling and Retrieving ASIC.

 Each SIDECARTM ASIC 'chip' amplifies the voltage of the faint detector analog signal, converts it to a 16-bit digital signal, and organizes it into 'packets' before sending it to other processing and storage electronics on Webb so that after it is transmitted to Earth it can be 'reconstructed' into images and spectral information.
 SIDECARTM ASICs are programmable so their functions can be tailored to meet the needs of a particular science instrument or observation.

-Webb will operate at extremely cold temperatures in space, on the order of ~39K.
-The instruments and telescope optics were all put through their paces during testing to ensure that they will perform correctly in space.
+Webb operates at extremely cold temperatures in space, on the order of ~39K.
+The instruments and telescope optics were all put through their paces during testing to ensure that they would perform correctly in space.
 Image: NASA/Steve Sabia

 Engineers inspect NASA's James Webb Space Telescope as it sits inside Chamber A at NASA's Johnson Space Center in Houston.
 Webb completed its final cryogenic testing inside that chamber on Nov.
 18, 2017.
 Webb's combined science instruments and optics underwent about 100 days of testing inside the chamber.
 Image: NASA/Chris Gunn